What is a tyro:

 Who is it for?

-CTE’s Tyros program is a 9 day program open to up to 10 students who are participating in the Showcase, Spotlight or Production Team workshops.
-Applicants need to have completed at least one year in CTE before doing Tyros, and it is preferred that they have completed 7th grade.
-The program offers leadership training as it applies to CTE and other group dynamics experience.
+CTE’s Tyros program is a daily program open to up to 15 students who are participating in the Showcase, Spotlight or Production Team workshops.
+The program offers leadership training as it applies to CTE and other group dynamics experiences.
 The students assist in some group activities with Interns and Arts Festival students.
 They get instruction from various CTE staff and faculty.
 Tyros is not a pre-requisite for intern applicants, but it is a useful experience for students to learn more about how CTE works and to find out if they might be interested in applying to be an intern in the future.

-How do I apply to be in the Tyros program?
+How do I register for the Tyros program?